To enable all built-in Pulsar IO connectors in your Pulsar deploymente, we recommend you use

 You can clone a Pulsar Java tutorial repo.
 This repo contains a simple Pulsar consumer and producer (you can find more information in the

-README file of the repo).
+README file in this repo).

 $ git clone https://github.com/streamlio/pulsar-java-tutorial